janverschelde/PHCpack/src/doc/source/options.rst

 For the tuple \ :math:`(P_1, P_2, P_3)`, its mixed volume
 is \ :math:`V(P_1,P_2,P_3)` in the expansion above.

-The polynomial above can be called the *Minkowski polynomial* and with the Cayley trick we can compute all its coefficients.
+The polynomial above can be called the :index:`Minkowski polynomial` and with the :index:`Cayley trick` we can compute all its coefficients.
 This is implemented with the dynamic lifting algorithm.

 The menu of phc -m offers 5 different algorithms: